10mfox/Gethomepage-Tool-Box/README.md

-# Tautulli - Recently Added Viewer
+# Media Manager - Recently Added Viewer

-A simple, fast, and efficient web-based tool to view the "Recently Added" media from your Plex server via the Tautulli API.
+A simple, fast, and efficient web-based tool to view the "Recently Added" media from your media servers via the Tautulli and Jellystat APIs.

  <!-- It's recommended to replace this with an actual screenshot -->

 ## Features

+- **Multi-Source Support**: Connects to both Tautulli (for Plex) and Jellystat (for Jellyfin/Emby) and allows you to switch between them seamlessly.
-- **Smart Library Selection**: Dynamically fetches and lists your Plex libraries, with all libraries selected by default for immediate viewing.
+- **Smart Library Selection**: Dynamically fetches and lists your libraries from the selected source, with all libraries selected by default for immediate viewing.
 - **Grouped Display**: Displays recently added items grouped by library for clarity.
 - **Detailed Information**: Shows the item's title (formatted for movies, TV shows, and music), year, and when it was added.
 - **Flexible Date Formatting**: Choose how to display the "added at" timestamp:
     - **Date & Time**: Full timestamp (e.g., `10/1/2023, 5:00:00 PM`)
     - **Relative**: Human-readable time ago (e.g., `2 days ago`)
     - **Short**: Abbreviated date (e.g., `Oct 01`)
-- **High Performance**: Utilizes a background caching mechanism.
+- **High Performance (Tautulli)**: Utilizes a background caching mechanism for Tautulli.
 The application pre-loads all data on startup and then intelligently polls Tautulli for changes, ensuring the UI loads instantly without making the user wait for API calls.

 ## How It Works